 Distance: 9km/5.5 miles Ascent: little or none

-This morning we transfer from Lisdoonvarna to Inverin airport for the short flight over the dramatic west coast to the Irish-speaking Aran Islands located off the west coast of Ireland.
-A true Irish experience awaits, locals speak Irish as well as English in a setting of Celtic churches of historical significance as we base ourselves on the Largest island Inis Mor for the next 2 nights.
-Once our luggage is dropped off to the hotel we walk to the southeast of the island to spectacular cliffs and puffing holes, continuing on to the Iron Age Black Fort (Dún Duchathair).
+This morning we transfer from Lisdoonvarna to Inverin airport for the short flight over the dramatic west coast to the Irish-speaking Aran Islands, located off the west coast of Ireland.
+A true Irish experience awaits, locals speak Irish as well as English in a setting of Celtic churches of historical significance as we base ourselves on the largest island Inis Mor for the next 2 nights.
+Once our luggage is dropped off at the hotel, we walk to the southeast of the island to spectacular cliffs and puffing holes, continuing on to the Iron Age Black Fort (Dún Duchathair).
 Overnight on Inis Mor (2 nights).

 Day 5 – The Aran Islands – Dún Aonghasa